Omatita/groups-for-code/README.md

 - Click the eye icon next to a group's name to open all tabs in that group.
 - Click the trash bin icon to remove a group
 - Click the plus button to create an empty group
+- Click the minus button on a group to remove a tab
+- Click a tab in the Group Manager to open it in the editor area

 ## Preview
 ![Preview](https://github.com/Omatita/groups-for-code/blob/master/groups-for-code.gif?raw=true)